narendra17-abd/Pytorch-Fundamentals/README.md

 Find the indices of the minimum and maximum values in a tensor.

+# Day-3

+# Overview
+This project demonstrates fundamental operations with PyTorch tensors, covering a variety of tasks such as data type conversion, reshaping, stacking, squeezing, unsqueezing, permuting, and indexing.
+The code also explores interactions between PyTorch tensors and NumPy arrays, showcasing essential concepts for handling and manipulating tensor data.

+Explore the following key functionalities:

+# Changing Data Types:
+Convert tensor data types.
+# Reshaping Tensors:
+Modify tensor shapes without altering values.
+# Stacking and Concatenating:
+Combine multiple tensors.
+# Viewing and Squeezing:
+Adjust tensor views and remove dimensions with value 1.
+# Unsqueezing and Permuting:
+Add dimensions and rearrange them.
+# Indexing:
+Access and extract specific values from tensors.
+# PyTorch Tensors & NumPy:
+Understand the interplay between PyTorch tensors and NumPy arrays.
+# Reproducibility:
+Achieve consistency in generating random tensors.

 # Contributing
 Contributions are welcome!
 Feel free to add more examples or improve existing ones.
 To contribute, open a pull request with your changes.